MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Adaptive fixed-point iteration scheme of Discretized Richards Equation

 \subsection{Choice of Adaptive Linearization Parameter}

-In adaptive linearization scheme, one needs to automatically select an appropriate linearization parameter.
-We observe that $L_i^{m+1,s}$ needs to be sufficiently large because otherwise, the RHS of Equation \eqref{eqn_lscheme2} could approach infinity, which affects the convergence of adaptive linearization scheme.
-In addition, the choice of $L_i^{m+1,s}$ can impact the accuracy of solutions.
-Considering these aspects, we propose a new way of selecting appropriate linearization parameter.
-First, to prevent $L_i^{m+1,s}$ from being too close to 0, we impose a user-specified global lower bound $L_0$:
+In adaptive fixed-point iteration scheme, we observe that $\tau_i^{m+1,s}$ needs to be sufficiently small because otherwise, the RHS of Equation \eqref{eqn_lscheme2} could approach infinity, which affects the convergence of the scheme.
+To prevent $\frac{1}{\tau_i^{m+1,s}}$ from being too large, we impose a user-specified global upper bound $\tau_0$: